edouerd/notes/startup.md

 - How to install fonts (google noto): https://www.google.com/get/noto/help/install/

+- How to open up ports on AWS: https://stackoverflow.com/questions/5004159/opening-port-80-ec2-amazon-web-services/10454688

 #### How to get screen brightness controls working

 Using the following links: